jawah/niquests/docs/dev/httpx.rst

 .. note:: See the migration guide for cachecontrol or requests-cache in extensions.

-Networking Layer
+Networking layer
 ----------------

 - HTTPX: uses HTTPCore under the hood
 - Niquests: built atop urllib3-future (fork of known urllib3)

-Query Parameters & Form Data
+Query parameters & form data
 ----------------------------

 HTTPX requires explicit lists in dicts; it does **not** accept lists of tuples or omit ``None`` values.
 Niquests supports both::